lexik/LexikJWTAuthenticationBundle/README.md

 LexikJWTAuthenticationBundle
 ============================

-This Symfony2 bundle provides JWT (Json Web Token) services to authenticate users against your application using the `namshi/jose` library.
+This bundle provides JWT (Json Web Token) services to authenticate users against your Symfony2 application using the great [namshi/jose](https://github.com/namshi/jose) library.

-Typical use case is a Symfony2 API with a (or several) Single Page App (angularJS, ember.js... or a mobile application).
+A typical use case for this would be a single page app (AngularJS, Ember.js, mobile app) with a Symfony2 API backend.

+Please note that this bundle is currently only compatible >= sf2.4, but a PR for sf2.3 is welcome.

 Installation
 ------------